-Domestic dogs are not allowed on the park’s 1/2-mile wetland boardwalk.
+Domestic dogs and other pets are not allowed on the Restoration and Heron Trails, including the wetland boardwalk.

-Leashed dogs are allowed on all other park trails.
+Leashed pets are allowed on all other park trails.

-Question: Why can't I bring my dog onto the wetland boardwalk?
+Question: Why can't I bring my dog onto the Restoration and Heron trails, particularly the wetland boardwalk?
 He's well behaved, and I always keep him on a leash.
 I'm sure he won't cause any trouble.
 Answer: We understand that people would like to take their favorite pets onto the boardwalk.
-However, the rule banning dogs from the boardwalk is important and comes from both experience and scientific study.
+However, the rule banning pets from the boardwalk is important and comes from both experience and scientific study.
 The main reasons:

 1) The boardwalk is narrow.
-There’s no shoulder or off-trail area.
-If two dogs meet and have an altercation, there could be injuries or there could be dogs or people falling into the wetland.
-If a dog attacks a person, there is nowhere to go.
-Several people and dogs have been bitten and injured on the boardwalk in these circumstances.
-Well-behaved dogs can instigate a dog fight with a more aggressive dog, and dog experts cannot predict how any two dogs will react to each other.
+There is no shoulder or off-trail area.
+If two dogs or other animals meet and have an altercation, there could be injuries or there could be animals or people falling into the wetland.
+If a pet attacks a person, there is nowhere to go.
+Several people and pets have been bitten and injured on the boardwalk in these circumstances.
+Well-behaved pets can instigate an incident with a more aggressive animal, and animal behavior experts cannot predict how any two animals will react to each other.

 2) Huntley Meadows is a wildlife sanctuary.
 Several rare and imperiled bird species nest in the wetland.
-Several studies show that even a leashed, well-behaved dog is perceived by nesting birds as a predator.
-This can prevent them from successful nesting.
+Several studies show that even a leashed, well-behaved dog, cat or other animal is perceived by nesting birds as a predator.
+This can prevent birds from successful nesting.
 Studies have shown that a dog's presence can cause a 40% drop in bird numbers and a 35% drop in bird species.
 Several bird species that nest in the wetland do not breed anywhere else in Fairfax County.

-Fairfax County is a dog-friendly county.
+Fairfax County is a pet-friendly county.
 However, it is important that we maintain wildlife-friendly areas.
 Many of the park visitors use the boardwalk for study, wildlife observation and nature photography.
-Dogs interfere with those activities.
-Huntley Meadows is a 1,500-acre park, and the wetland boardwalk is the only portion that is off-limits to pets.
-Park staff appreciate your help in maintaining a park with room for people, dogs and wildlife.
+Domestic animals and pets interfere with those activities.
+Huntley Meadows is a 1,500-acre park.
+The Heron and Restoration Trails are the only portion off-limits to pets.
+Park staff appreciate your help in maintaining a park with room for people, pets and wildlife.